Button Text

 ForYouTopia: Our ideal creator landscape

-The creator didn't just influence the purchase.
-They became the brand.
+The creator didn't just influence the purchase, they became the brand.

-So what does that mean for everyone else?
+So what does that mean for you?

 Where to put your budget